aabbtree77/session-auth-starter/README.md

     npm i lucia better-sqlite3 @types/better-sqlite3 @lucia-auth/adapter-sqlite
     ```

-    Overwrite src folder with the one provided by [the git repo](https://github.com/lucia-auth/examples/tree/main/astro/username-and-password).
+    Overwrite the src folder with the one provided by [the git repo](https://github.com/lucia-auth/examples/tree/main/astro/username-and-password).

 Run `npm run dev`, the demo will show an unstyled form expecting a username with length between 3 and 31 characters, and only lowercase letters, 0-9, -, and _.
 Password no shorter than 6 characters.